 We specialize in working with start-ups and small and medium enterprises, to help them develop, scale-up and commercialize their ideas, products, and processes.

-We are supported by industry partners and and governed by an Advisory Board of industry experts.
+We are supported by industry partners and governed by an Advisory Board of industry experts.
 Click here to meet the Board.

 As Canada’s only National Technology Access Centre for Natural Products and Cannabis, we are uniquely positioned to help our clients leverage government funding programs and supports for our services.
 Click here to see our funding history.